vaishnavibrungi/reddit/README.md

 # **Problem Statement**

 * Imagine this scenario: A grumpy backend engineer working at Reddit mistakenly deleted the "subreddit" column in the database in Australia.
 None of the subreddit links will populate with posts until the subreddit column data is recovered.
 While Reddit's team is working on restoring the deleted column, they decide to hire outside consultants to build a classification model that will predict which subreddit a random post belongs to.
 For consultants bidding for the project, Reddit’s team is asking for a sample model focusing on only two subreddits rather than all of the subreddits hosted on the site.
-* This analysis seeks to create a sample model focusing on Violinist and Cello subreddits to predict which subreddit a random post belongs to.
+* This analysis seeks to build  an accurate classification model to predict which subreddit a given post belongs to.
 * This analysis also aims to list down top features of each subreddit that determine where a random post belongs to.

 # **Summary**